-Martin Spielauer has been a research staff member in WIFO's Research Group "Labour Market, Income and Social Security" since
+Martin Spielauer has been an economist in WIFO's Research Group "Labour Market, Income and Social Security" since 2016.
+His

-2016.
-His main research interest and competence is the development of simulation models for the study of transfer- and social
+main research interest and competence is the development of simulation models for the study of transfer- and social insurance

-insurance systems in the context of demographic change.
-In the EC-funded project Weltransim he leads the development of the
+systems in the context of demographic change.
+In the EC-funded project Weltransim he leads the development of the multi-country

-multi-country microsimulation model microWELT for the comparative analysis of welfare state regimes.
-In a cross-border collaboration
+microsimulation model microWELT for the comparative analysis of welfare state regimes.
+In a cross-border collaboration he

-he supports the implementation of the Slovenian pension microsimulation model DypenSi.
-As consultant of the World Bank he
+supports the implementation of the Slovenian pension microsimulation model DypenSi.
+As consultant of the World Bank he is

 Martin Spielauer has a strong international background which includes 9 years at Statistics Canada's Socio-Economic Modelling